POSITION TITLE: RAY Clean Energy Fellow

 - Ability to coordinate numerous projects at once and work in an organized manner.

 - Strong written and verbal communication skills, including technical review and writing.

 - Proficient knowledge of Microsoft Excel, PowerPoint, Outlook and Word software applications.
 SharePoint and experience with programming software a plus.

 This is a two-year, full-time fellowship (one year with a one-year renewal) starting on or after June 15, 2023.

 The Fellowship is compensated and sponsored by Energy Trust of Oregon, who offers a competitive benefits package as well as training and professional development opportunities.
 Salary Range: $61,700-$76,000.

 To apply for the RAY Fellowship Program, applicants must:

-- Follow the instructions on the linked application webpage to submit a curriculum vitae or a resume, one essay, one visioning piece, short answer responses, and a letter of support.
+- Follow the instructions on the linked application webpage to submit a resume or curriculum vitae, one essay response, one visioning response, and one short answer response.

-- Applications must be submitted to the RAY Fellowship Program no later than March 26, 2021.
+- Applications must be submitted to the RAY Fellowship Program no later than March 27, 2023.
 Transcripts and additional writing samples are not required.
-Questions about the application process can be submitted to the RAY Program Coordinator, Charlie Espedido, via email at email@example.com.